bholzer/DataGraph.js/README.md

 ###graph.addNode(name, value, attributes);
 - `name` is a string, it's just a custom name for the node.
 Multiple nodes can have the same name.
 - `value` is just a value for the node, can be of any type.
 Can be thought of as "weight".
-- `attributes` is an object of custom attributes for the node.
+- `attributes` is an optional object of custom attributes for the node.
 Could be a coordinate pair, or anything else.
 - Returns the newly created node